aditya-xq/Q/README.md

 ## Usage

-- Open a new tab to access your to-do list
+- Open a new tab to access your frequently visited sites on a clean distraction free interface
-- Add new tasks with a simple input field
+- Access your quick to-do list on the left side panel
-- Mark tasks as complete with a single click
+- Check out the writer mode to write some notes, snippets, and manage your drafts.
-- Remove completed tasks to keep your list clean
+- Manage your projects via the projects tab.

 ## Development